anchit-nishant/ResumeQnA/README.md

 # Resume QnA Agent on Agentspace

 This project implements a Generative AI agent to address the following use case:
-- Recruiters collect resumes and dump them in Google Drive folders.
+- Recruiters collect resumes and dump them in a centralized cloud folder.
-- This Agent integrates with Google Drive and answers questions related to the resumes, such as:
+- This Agent integrates with either Google Drive or Google Cloud Storage (GCS) and answers questions related to the resumes, such as:
   - Stack ranking of resumes by scoring against a job description.
   - Answering specific questions about resume content.